grafana/asserts-aws-lambda-layer-js/README.md

 # asserts-aws-lambda-layer-js

-A AWS Lambda layer to capture NodeJS metrics from a NodeJS AWS Lambda function.
-The layer uses [prom-client](https://github.com/siimon/prom-client) to capture
-NodeJS metrics and forwards them to a configured end point through a `https` `POST` method on api `/api/v1/import/prometheus`.
+AWS Lambda layer to capture NodeJS runtime metrics from a NodeJS AWS Lambda function.
+The layer uses [prom-client](https://github.com/siimon/prom-client) to capture the metrics and forwards them to a configured end point through a `https` `POST` method on api `/api/v1/import/prometheus`.
 The metrics are sent in prometheus text format

 # Programmatic instrumentation